LogoLogo

 When used inside a binder for which the Use automatically numbered Word-styles for subdocument titles is enabled, all text up to (including) the closing brace of the subdocument will be dropped.
 For example, when the full title would be set to Annex {1} Pricing, then the result of this special function would be Pricing.

 The most interesting use case for this special function is to insert the title inside a custom clause (formatted as a document title) of a subdocument without an automatically printed title.
-See the in-depth explanations in Binder settings page.
+See the in-depth explanations in page.